ilhan007/ui5con25-handson/docs/4_Use_ChatMessage.md

 **Note:** The `::slotted` selector is used to apply styles to elements passed into a slot.
-This is a Web Components–specific approach that lets you style projected content based on its tag name or attriutes.
+This is a Web Components–specific approach that lets you style projected content based on its tag name or attributes.

 <br>